 However, it’s slightly more muted now.
 It looks more like a juicy lip rather than a glossy, frosted one.
 The glittery, sticky mess is left for those under the age of 14.

 Have you ever seen one of these things in the wild?
 Seeing a fake hair scrunchy sitting on a sidewalk will make you wonder if it’s a dead animal.
 Nope!
 Just a hair scrunchie—literally plastic hair.

 They’re popping up again as Gen Z embraces the worst trends from this decade.
 At least the hair looks a little more realistic nowadays.
 That’s all the good we have to say.

 Puka shell and seashell necklaces were the height of fashion in the 2000s for both boys and girls.
 Girls would usually wear a choker, which naturally went with the plastic tattoo choker.

 Belts with spikes were bad enough, but the ones with words that were encrusted with jewels were far worse.
-A detailed belt buckle works for a cowboy, but the average high school girl?
+A detailed belt buckle works for a cowboy, but the average woman?
 Nah, son.